alexrlev/twitbot/README.md

 Hopefully at this point you see a couple messages about opening the images, uploading, and successfully tweeting.

+For me, my laptop has to be on and I have to leave the command prompt open in order for the bot to continue to post every two hours.
+Otherwise, the function is cancelled and ended.

 I built this using these two githubs as tutorials: https://github.com/dariusk/examplebot

 https://github.com/nisrulz/twitterbot-nodejs